 Subverted in the Spider-Man comics in the 1990s by the Jason Macendale Hobgoblin, a B-list villain who had been struggling to increase his powers.
 During a demonic invasion of New York, Macendale seeks out the demons' leader and offers to trade his soul for power.
 In a ghoulishly ironic twist, the demon openly laughs at the idea, considering Macendale's soul to be too pitiful to be worth taking, but goes ahead and gives Macendale the power of a demon anyway, just for making him laugh.
 Macendale's additional power made him a more formidable opponent, even coming close to killing Spider-Man on a couple of occasions, but it also ended up making him go Ax-Crazy and turning him into a fanatical Knight Templar.
 Macendale wasn't exactly a Butt Monkey, but no matter what he tried to do to increase his powers, he just couldn't catch a break...

 And then he got turned into a cyborg.
-And THEN he got killed by the original Hobgoblin... only for said original Hobgoblin to immediately retire and not do anything ever again.
+And THEN he got killed by the original Hobgoblin... only for said original Hobgoblin to immediately retire and not do anything ever again for about ten years.

 Subverted by the Black Panther, the Marvel Comics hero.
 The Black Panther pledged his soul to Mephisto (yes, that Mephisto) in exchange for Mephisto agreeing to depower an enemy of the Panther's that he had given great demonic power to.
 Mephisto lived up to his end of the bargain, and so did the Panther...but when Mephisto tried to claim the Panther's soul, Mephisto found that it was linked to the souls of the Panther God and every single previous Black Panther warrior in existence, whose sheer goodness threatened to destroy him.
 Mephisto requested that the Black Panther agree to release him from the pact, and the Panther agreed.
 This is probably one of the only cases where the Devil is the one who asks that the contract be voided.